 To create a thriving garden, we cover which plants will enhance Rosemary growth and how Rosemary can protect other plants from pests.
 It’s never been easier to create a symbiotic ecosystem in your garden.

 Keep reading to learn about what grows well with Rosemary and what you should avoid.

 Rosemary Companion Plants

-Cauliflower’s dense foliage can provide shade and help retain moisture in the soil, which benefits the rosemary plant.
-Additionally, rosemary’s strong scent can help repel pests that commonly affect cauliflower, such as cabbage worms.
+Cauliflower’s dense foliage provides cool shade and helps to retain moisture in the soil, which benefits the Rosemary plant.
+Additionally, Rosemary’s strong scent can help repel pests that commonly affect Cauliflower, such as cabbage worms.

 Raspberries flourish in sunny spots with well-draining soil.
-Growing raspberries adjacent to rosemary helps to guard against pests and may enhance the berry’s flavor.
-The deer-resistant nature of rosemary also provides an extra layer of protection for the raspberries.
+Growing Raspberries adjacent to rosemary helps to guard against pests and may enhance the berry’s flavor.
+The deer-resistant nature of Rosemary also provides an extra layer of protection for the Raspberries.